 The device is blocked because it tried to retrieve its Configuration connection config file more than 50 times and could not establish the Configuration connection.

 Unblock to reset rate limiting

 A firewall is interfering with the connection.
 In general, this is a company firewall (for wired and Wi-Fi connections) or a firewall at the connection provider (for cellular connections).
-This can occur with both a VPN connection and a Configuration connection (MQTT).
+This can occur with a VPN, Configuration, and Data logging connection.
 A secure connection is used between the IXrouter and the servers in IXON Cloud.
 When a firewall somehow makes a change to this connection, e.g. by opening packets for an SSL inspection, the connection is no longer deemed secure and is disconnected.
 So, although the IXrouter is able to reach the internet and IXON’s servers, setting up the actual connection doesn’t succeed.
 When there are several consecutive failed connections, rate-limiting occurs.
 If this continues extensively, connections from the particular IXrouter are ultimately blocked altogether.
 Both a rate limit and a block can be reset in the Cloud connection status component.

 Make sure that the IXrouter’s internet connection is not blocked or filtered.
 Besides opening ports and whitelisting IXON’s servers, also make sure that SSL inspection isn’t active as this will invalidate the secure communication between the IXrouter and the servers in the cloud.
 For more information, see the article How does your device connect to the IXON Cloud? (ports, protocols & servers).

 Alternative solution for VPN